 The Similarity Score is a number between 0 and 1 that measures the degree of textual similarity between any given patent and the set of True Positives.
-The higher the score, the more similar that patent is – in terms of its text-based features – to the independently-verified list of Via and Sisvel patents.
+The higher the score, the more similar that patent is – in terms of its text-based features – to the training set.
 Our approach looks at the patent title, abstract, description, claims, and classification codes.

 After the training process, the algorithm is applied to the remaining universe of ~2M patents relevant or at least tangential to 3GPP technologies.
 The histogram below illustrates one of the results of our model.
-It depicts the distribution LTE patents when the similarity threshold is set to 0.65.
-This baseline captures roughly 70% of the original Via and Sisvel training sets.
-Moreover, at this threshold, roughly half of the patents belong to members from these two pools.
+It depicts the distribution LTE patents when the similarity threshold is set to the default baseline of 0.66.
+This baseline captures roughly ~1500 families, which is also the size of the LTE universe (the "denominator") as determined in the aforementioned TCL v.
+Ericsson FRAND opinion (see pg.
+32 here).

 For more information about Unified's OPAL Reports, or to learn more about Unified's 3GPP Zone, please contact us at email@example.com.